wix/Detox/docs/config/overview.md

 detox test -c ios.sim.debug
 ```

-If this is inconvenient, and you can have some configuration as a default choice, there's a property for that:
+If this is inconvenient, and you can have some configuration as a default choice, there’s a property for that:

 ```diff
 +"selectedConfiguration": "ios.sim.debug",